Submissions

 Author Guidelines for Magister Scientiae

-1. The article manuscripts to be submitted can either be in the form of a (1) research report, (2) critical analysis on latest issues, or (3) book review in the field of education and teaching.
+1. The article manuscripts to be submitted can either be in the form of (1) a research report, (2) a critical analysis on latest issues, or (3) a book review in the field of education and teaching.

-2. The article manuscripts can only be in English language and the total number of pages is between 15 and 20 of A4 size; the list of references has been included in the number of pages.
-The manuscripts should be double-spaced and there should be an abstract section on the first page containing 120 to 150 words followed by three to five keywords of the journal.
+2. The article manuscripts can only be in English language and should be 4,000-6,000 words including references, notes, and tables.
+The article manuscripts should be single-spaced and there should be an abstract section on the first page containing 120 to 150 words followed by three to five keywords of the journal.

 3. A short identity of the writer should be put as a footnote on the first page of the article manuscript.
 The article manuscripts should be uploaded onto the Magister Scientiae website (http://journal.wima.ac.id/index.php/Magister_Scientiae) in soft-files using Microsoft Word application.